S-OConnor/orbital-viewer/docs/PLAN.md

 objects) in a browser.
 All coordinates are ECEF meters.
 Data flows:

-- **Simulator** (C++) replays CSV files (or synthesizes load-test data) as custom binary UDP packets at a configurable rate (target 1 Hz).
+- **Simulator** (C++) replays CSV files (or synthesizes load-test data) as custom binary UDP packets at a configurable rate (target 1 Hz); it can also emit IEEE 1278.1 DIS Entity State PDUs instead (`--protocol dis`).
 - **Backend** (C++17/20, Boost.Asio + Boost.Beast) receives UDP on a dedicated
   thread, validates and decodes packets, maintains the latest world state, and broadcasts a JSON snapshot at 1 Hz over WebSocket from a second thread.
+The intake side is a pluggable boot-time strategy (`InputSource`): the default OLV1 binary protocol, or DIS Entity State PDU ingestion (`--input-mode dis`, docs/PROTOCOL_DIS.md, docs/features/FEATURE_INPUT_SOURCES.md).
 - **Frontend** (plain HTML/CSS/JS, no frameworks, no runtime internet) renders a simplified Earth globe, the satellite, an approximate Sun, and all objects with a custom minimal WebGL renderer, plus UI panels and a settings menu.